Mikejo5000/vsts-docs-pr/docs/work/backlogs/backlogs-boards-plans.md

 ::: moniker-end

 <!---
-Delivery Plans are available for VSTS and TFS 2017.2 and later versions.
+Delivery Plans are available for Azure Codex and TFS 2017.2 and later versions.
 You access them by [installing the Marketplace Plans extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-plans)
 -->

 With list backlogs you can quickly develop your project plan; group and prioritize work; and perform bulk updates on selected work items.
 With boards, you can quickly update status and fields displayed for each work item.